dpshah23/Desktop_Assistant/readme.md

 - Some features may require additional setup or permissions.
 - Ensure that you have the necessary APIs or credentials for accessing certain functionalities, such as sending WhatsApp messages.

-## Contribution
-Contributions to enhance the functionality and features of this project are welcome.
-Please feel free to submit issues or pull requests to help improve Desktop Assistant.

-## Credits
-This project is maintained by [Your Name/Organization].
-Special thanks to the contributors who have helped in its development.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ---

 Enjoy using Desktop Assistant to simplify your daily tasks and stay informed!
 If you have any feedback or suggestions, feel free to reach out.